ezhil56x/notes-app-api/README.md

 ### API Development Course by LAHTP

 To get started, clone this repository to a proper document root.
 For XAMPP, this is `htdocs`.
-For private apache setup, its upto you how you configiure.
+For private apache setup, its upto you how you configure.

-This code is right now accessible at: https://api1.selfmade.ninja
+This code is right now deployed at: https://api1.selfmade.ninja - (depricated server) This code is hosted again in SNA Labs at https://apicourse.selfmade.buzz

+API Documentation for the development can be found at the [Wiki Section](https://git.selfmade.ninja/sibidharan/api-development-course-apr-2021/-/wikis/home) of this repo.

+Thanks to [Manickam Venkatachalam](https://git.selfmade.ninja/Manic) for making the API documentation happen.

 Right outside the document root, create a file called `env.json` and keep the contents of the file similar to the following.

 ```
 {